 Is it OK for my young child to wear a scarf like this over their mouth and nose?

-If your child is old enough to untie and remove the scarf if they need to, and they can breathe well all wrapped up, a scarf’s a good idea during the cold weather and they might want to get involved in the #Scarfie campaign.
+If your child is old enough to untie and remove the scarf, and they can breathe well when they’re all wrapped up, a scarf’s a good idea during the cold weather.
+So they might want to get involved in the #Scarfie campaign!

-But babies shouldn’t have anything covering their nose and mouth, or wear scarves at all because of the risk of strangulation.
+But babies must never have anything covering their nose and mouth, or wear scarves at all, because of the risk of strangulation.

 What if I’m allergic to wool?